 Yet, the investors on Wall Street are currently betting on a good economic recovery and the stock market is reflecting that positive outlook.
 Even though there is no medical cure or vaccine that’s officially approved at this time, the bet is that there will be in the next six months or so.
 And, that positivity isn’t without cause- there are many vaccines in development and at least a few have had positive early testing results.
 The medium to long view is that we’ll come out of this and get back to work and back to normal life.

-So, what does Coronavirus have to do with bankruptcy?
+What does Coronavirus have to do with bankruptcy?

 If you are in a bad financial situation, be it personal or business, and there is no probable or reasonable way to fix it, then contemplating bankruptcy during the crises may make a lot of sense so that you can be ready for the recovery.
 Waiting until the recovery to happen might make filing bankruptcy a lot more complicated and delayed.
 As an example, it could be complicated because you may have a new job or business opportunity that is starting and the income you are about to then earn may exceed the amounts established by the federal government called bankruptcy means testing.
 In short, had you filed bankruptcy during a time of unemployment or severe underemployment and at your darkest financial hour, you may have qualified for a Chapter 7 bankruptcy.
 But, if you bounce back with a good paying job, you may not qualify.